SSoelvsten/adiar/docs/core/files.md

 - `void push(node_t n)` (operator `<<`)

   Push a single node to the `node_file`.
 This also applies a few sanity checks on the provided input, such as checks on the ordering.
+This does not check whether the children named by _n_ do indeed exist in the file.
+If you provide an _n_ with spurious children, then algorithms with this as their input will have _undefined behaviour_.

 - `void attach(node_file f)`